tarhanefe/CLIPasso3DWebsite/README.md

 # From Pixels to Wireframes: 3D Reconstruction via CLIP-Based Sketch Abstraction

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [From Pixels to Wireframes website](https://tarhanefe.github.io/CLIPasso3DWebsite/).

 If you find Nerfies useful for your work please cite:
 ```